Madeline: In literature

 Madeline was written by Ludwig Bemelmans and published in 1939.
 Ludwig Bemelmans wrote five sequels between 1953 and 1961.
 Later, books in the series were all written by Ludwig Bemelmans' grandson John Bemelmans Marciano.
 The books focus on 12 girls in a Catholic boarding school in Paris.
 Madeline is the smallest of the girls, only seven years old and the only girl with red hair.
 She is the bravest and most outgoing of the girls.
 The images seem classical and show scenery and landmarks of the location where the story takes place such as the Eiffel Tower and the Seine River.

-In the first book, Madeline gets sick, is taken away to the hospital, has all her appendix removed, and all the gifts she has received cause the other little girls to become envious.
+In the first book, Madeline gets sick, is taken away to the hospital, has her appendix removed, and all the gifts she has received cause the other little girls to become envious.
 In Madeline's Rescue she falls down into the Seine River and brings back the dog that saved her life.
 In Madeline and the Bad Hat she meets Pepito, the son of the Spanish Ambassador to France, and works to convince him to change his naughty ways.

-Dell Comics published a Four Colour Comics issue in 1942 titled "Ludwig Bemelman's Madeline & Genevieve".
+Dell Comics published a Four Colour Comics issue in 1942 titled Ludwig Bemelmans' Madeline & Genevieve.